 Your visual branding is important for helping your social media campaign stand out online.
 You’ll want it to not only be eye-catching but also be consistent with your overall brand.
 Visual assets you might need include a logo(opens in a new tab or window), banners, video ads, feed, social media videos(opens in a new tab or window), and story graphics.
 Canva’s design platform has hundreds of free templates to help get you started.

 If you’re using paid advertising to help spread your campaign further, you’ll need to set this up in your chosen platform.
 Here, you’ll need to set up your budget (how much you want to spend), your advertising goal, and your schedule (how long your campaign will run for).
 You’ll also be prompted to upload your content (the visual and written content).
 If you’re running an organic campaign, you can skip this step and just post or schedule your content within the platform or on your social media scheduling app.

 Now it’s the exciting part—it’s time to launch your campaign!
 Hit ‘live’ or schedule and sit back and watch the buzz build around your brand.
 However, that doesn’t mean all of the work is done.
 It’s important to monitor the success of your social media campaign, both during and after it’s done.
-It’s a good idea to use social analytics and listening tools (to help you track mentions of your brand) to determine how well your campaign reached your goals, so you can continue to tweak your strategy accordingly.
+It’s a good idea to use social analytics(opens in a new tab or window) and listening tools (to help you track mentions of your brand) to determine how well your campaign reached your goals, so you can continue to tweak your strategy accordingly.